James Comey: Aftermath

 Comey's termination was immediately controversial.
-It was compared to the Saturday Night massacre, President Richard Nixon's termination of special prosecutor Archibald Cox, who had been investigating the Watergate scandal, and to the firing of Acting Attorney General Sally Yates in January 2017.
+It was compared to the Saturday Night Massacre, when President Richard Nixon terminated special prosecutor Archibald Cox who was then investigating the Watergate scandal, and to the firing of Acting Attorney General Sally Yates in January 2017.
 Many members of Congress expressed concern over the firing and argued that it would put the integrity of the investigation into jeopardy.
 Critics accused Trump of obstruction of justice.

 In the dismissal letter, Trump stated that Comey had told him "on three separate occasions that I am not under investigation".
 Fact checkers reported that while they had no way of knowing what Comey may have told Trump privately, no such assertion was on the public record at that time of Comey directly stating that Trump was not personally under investigation.
 However, in later Congressional testimony, Comey confirmed that on three occasions he volunteered to Trump that the latter was not personally under FBI investigation.

 According to Comey associates interviewed by news organizations, Trump had asked Comey in January to pledge loyalty to him, to which Comey demurred, instead offering him "honesty".
 Comey indicated he was willing to testify about his dismissal but only in an open hearing.
 He declined an invitation from the Senate Intelligence Committee to testify before a closed-door session.

 On May 11, Acting Director McCabe testified before the United States Senate Select Committee on Intelligence that "Director Comey enjoyed broad support within the FBI and still does" and that "the vast majority of FBI employees enjoyed a deep and positive connection to Director Comey".
 This contradicted White House spokeswoman Sarah Huckabee Sanders, who said she had heard from "countless" FBI agents in support of the firing.

 On May 16, The New York Times revealed the existence of a memo Comey had written after a February 14 meeting with Trump.
 It said that Trump had asked him to drop the FBI's investigation into Mike Flynn, who had been fired as National Security Advisor the day before.
 Comey later explained that he had arranged, through a friend, for the memo to be shared with the press in hope it might prompt the appointment of a special counsel.

 On June 8, 2017, Comey gave public testimony to the Senate Intelligence Committee about his firing.
 When asked why he thought he had been fired, he said he had been confused by the shifting explanations for it but that "I take the president at his word that I was fired because of the Russia investigation."
 He said that he had made contemporaneous notes about several of his conversations with the president because "I was honestly concerned that he might lie about the nature of our meeting so I felt the need to document it."
 He said he had not done so with the two previous presidents he had served.